Icinga/icinga2/doc/7-troubleshooting.md

 >**Tip**
 >
 > If you're opening an issue at [https://dev.icinga.org] make sure
-> to attach as much details as possible.
+> to attach as much detail as possible.

 ### <a id="development-debug-gdb-backtrace-stepping"></a> GDB Backtrace Stepping

-Identifying the problem may require stepping into the backtrace analysing the current scope, attributes and possible unmet requirements. `p` prints the value of the selected variable or function call result.
+Identifying the problem may require stepping into the backtrace, analysing the current scope, attributes, and possible unmet requirements. `p` prints the value of the selected variable or function call result.

     (gdb) up